Nerostevenz/alx-low_level_programming-3/0x02-functions_nested_loops/README.md

+# Functions, nested loops

+## 0. _putchar
-program that prints _putchar, followed by a new line.
+Program that prints "_putchar", followed by a new line.